 This is one of the topics I get asked about all the time.
 And there really is only one answer.
 Absolutely.
 Custom Golf Clubs are designed and built to fit you as an individual.
+At least mine are.
 It’s hard to believe that any boxed set would meet that criteria.
-Custom Golf Clubs, when built and fit correctly, will outperform any OEM off the shelf brand.
+Custom Golf Clubs, when built and fit correctly, will outperform any OEM ‘off the shelf’ brand.

 Boxed sets of golf clubs

-By purchasing a set of golf clubs off the shelf, you are simply receiving a factory assembled set of golf clubs.
-Yes they do look slick and seem to have great looking designs.
-It’s what is behind the shine that always has me concerned.
-I spent most of my career in precision inspection in the automotive business and have seen some less than stellar products attempted to be passed off as quality.
+By purchasing a boxed set of golf clubs, you are simply receiving factory assembled set of golf clubs.
+Yes they do look slick and seem to have great designs.
+But it’s what is behind the shine that always has me concerned.
+I spent most of my career as a precision inspector in the automotive industry and have seen some less than stellar products passed off as quality.
 Golf OEM assembly lines and the foundries and factories they come from are no different.
 Their definition of a quality product and mine are quite different.
 I work to extremely tight tolerances verses their liberal tolerance zone.

 On top of the assembly line atmosphere is what I like to describe as the randomness of stock.
 In the golf industry random boxes of shafts that are used to assemble the clubs.
-They have gone through a quality control process yes, but the tolerances are far greater than what any Custom Golf Shop would accept.
-A box of 100 shafts could easily contain a full flex difference between any 2 shafts.
-If these 2 shafts get assembled as your 5 and 6 irons, they will not feel, nor perform the same.
+They have gone through a quality control process yes, but the tolerances are far greater than what my Custom Golf Shop will accept.
+A box of 100 shafts could easily have a full flex differential between any 2 shafts.
+If these 2 shafts got assembled as your 5 and 6 irons, they will not feel, nor perform the same.

-There is a randomness as to how shafts are aligned during the assembly process, without any thought of orientation.
-Any competent Custom Golf Club Maker would tell you that not all shafts exhibit the same osculation properties or frequencies.
-Custom Golf Shops will align the shafts into what is considered a proper FLO orientation.
+Factory golf clubs have shafts chosen randomly during the assembly process, without any thought of orientation.
+Any competent Custom Golf Clubmaker knows that not all shafts exhibit the same osculation properties or frequencies.
+My build procedure aligns all the shafts into what is considered a proper FLO orientation.
 By clamping the raw shaft with a weight on the opposite end, proper FLO can be established and marked.
-This FLO position allows the shaft to osculate in a consistent manner, without wobble.
+This FLO position allows the shaft to osculate consistently, without wobble.

-But is that frequency correct for you?
-The shaft profiles and what happens down the length of the shaft is the key to gaining consistency.
-With a boxed set chances are that the butt frequencies are not that consistent.
-OEM’s typically do not build to frequencies period, let alone what happens down the length of those shafts.
-A Professional Club Maker will sort shafts by profile (down the length of the shaft) rather than simple butt frequency.
+Is the chosen frequency correct for you?
+The shaft profile, and what happens down the length of the shaft is the key to gaining consistency.
+With a boxed set butt frequencies are not that consistent.
+OEM’s typically do not even build to frequency period, let alone what happens down the length of these shafts.
+A Professional Clubmaker will sort shafts by profile (down the length of the shaft) rather than simple butt frequency.

-Iron heads from the foundry are again checked against what is deemed to be acceptable tolerances.
-So you get one head that is 1 degree flat and another that is 1 degree upright.
-Both are acceptable from the foundry side of the business, but unacceptable for a Custom Golf Shop.
-There will be directional control issues due to the incorrect lie angles.
-The ball flight will be different between these 2 clubs.
-Both will exhibit an opposite side axis spin, one rotating to the right, the other to the left.
+Iron heads from the foundry are checked against what are deemed to be acceptable factory tolerances.
+You may get one head that is 1* flat and another that is 1* upright.
+Both are acceptable from the foundry, but unacceptable for my Custom Golf Shop.
+There will be directional issues due to these incorrect lie angles.
+The ball flight will not be consistent between these 2 clubs.
+Each club will exhibit an opposite side axis spin, one rotating to the right, the other rotating to the left.

-Same applies to the loft.
-Typical sets may only have 3 degrees of loft differential on the spec sheet.
+The same scenario applies to the loft.
+Typical sets may be designed with 3* of loft differential on the spec sheet.
 So your 4 iron may be weak by 1 degree and your 5 iron strong by 1 degree.
 Now you do not have the 3 degrees of loft separation (10 -12 yards) found on the spec sheet.
-You have 1 degree difference or about 2 -3 yards in total carry.
+You have 1 degree loft differential or about 2 -3 yards in total carry.

-Just like any assembly line you are going to have workers that do care about what they are doing.
-At the same time, the next employee may be more focused on something completely different rather than the task at hand.
-Assembly line work is very repetitive and can have affect on their focus.
-If your set comes from the back room in a sealed box you do not have a fit set.
-They have not taken the time or effort to do any form of quality control above the assembly plant level.
-Who checked it against your fit specifications let alone the factories specifications?
+Just like any assembly line you are going to have workers that care about what the quality.
+At the same time, the next employee may be more focused on something completely different than the task at hand.
+Assembly line work is very repetitive and can have an adverse affect on their focus.

 Custom Golf Clubs – Are they worth it?

 Absolutely, as they are customized to fit that one individual.
-Now I’m not going to say that all Custom Golf Clubs are built to the same level of quality control.
-Some do not take the time to go through all the important details.
-You do need to do your homework and pick a shop that is focused on the fit and the quality of the build.
-How detailed are these shops and what is their tolerance level?
-That is truly dependent on the individual builder and how focused they are on quality.
-How good of a product do they want to be known for.
+Now I’m not going to say that all custom golf shops build to the same level of quality control.
+Some do not go through all the important details.
+Do your homework and pick a shop that is focused on the fit and the quality of the build.

 About Dan Connelly

-Now every person on the planet has an opportunity to stand athletic regardless of their size or stature.
-The math model is designed to fit everyone.
-From a giant of a man to the smallest child, every club has the correct length and lie fitting you and you alone.
+Now every person on the planet has an opportunity to stand athletic, regardless of their size or stature.
+The math model is designed to fit everyone, from a giant of a man to the smallest child.
+Every club has the correct length and lie orientation, fitting you and you alone.
 Custom Golf Clubs at their finest.

 Dan Connelly of Dan’s Custom Golf Shop now has over 200 Club Maker’s in 18 Countries following his methodology.
-A number of my students are now listed on the Golf Digest ‘Top 100 Golf Club Fitter’s list’.
-I do encourage you to seek out a Professional True Length Technology® Fitter for all you Custom golf club needs.
+A number of these students are now listed on the Golf Digest ‘Top 100 Golf Club Fitter’s’ list.
+I do encourage you to seek out a Professional True Length Technology® Fitter for all your custom golf club needs.
 Start truly enjoying the game we love by eliminating all the unwanted compensations we are forced to make trough ill fit golf clubs.

-So Custom Fit Golf Clubs – Are they worth it?
-If you get a set built to the True Length Technology® math model you will be able to answer this on your own as you will be experiencing the best fit and playing the best golf of your life.
+So – Custom Fit Golf Clubs – Are they worth it?
+By having a set built to the True Length Technology® math model you will be able to answer this on your own.
+You will be experiencing the best fit and playing the best golf of your life.